Nautilus Quarterly: Name

 The word "nautilus" has a number of meanings that are referred to in the title of the magazine. "'The nautilus is so steeped in math and myth and story, from Verne to the Golden Mean to the spectacular sea creature itself,' [Nautilus publisher John] Steele said, 'that it seemed a fitting namesake for the idea of connecting and illuminating science.'"

 Controversy

 On 13 December 2017, twenty of Nautilus' freelance writers published "An Open Letter from Freelancers at Nautilus Magazine" in the National Writers Union, alleging that the company was in arrears to them for $50,000 for unpaid work.
 They announced that ten of them had joined the NWU in order "to pursue a group non-payment grievance with legal action if necessary".
-On 15 December 2017, the Nautilus Publisher, John Steele, published a reply explaining the magazine's financial situation and taking responsibility for the late payments.
+On 15 December 2017, the Nautilus publisher, John Steele, published a reply explaining the magazine's financial situation and taking responsibility for the late payments.
 On 1 February 2018, the National Writers Union announced it had reached a settlement with Steele.

-On 7 November 2019, the National Writers Union announced in a letter that NautilusThink, and its parent Nautilus Next, still owe $186,000 to former contributors.
+On 7 November 2019, the National Writers Union announced in a letter that NautilusThink, and its parent NautilusNext, still owe $186,000 to former contributors.
+On 20 November 2019, chief executive of NautilusNext Nicholas White told Columbia Journalism Review that the magazine was committed to not take any profit until the writers it owed were paid back in full.
+"That commitment was made long before the National Writers Union issued a press release about the acquisition on November 7th," White said.
+"We did it because it was the right thing to do, and the right way to set a new course for the magazine’s future.”